frederic-perez/AmE-dictionary/data/idioms.md

 __screw (one’s) courage to the sticking place__ To remain bold, resolute, determined, and courageous, especially in the face of possible danger, difficulty, hardship, or adversity.
 Taken from a line in Shakespeare’s _Macbeth_: “We fail!
 But screw your courage to the sticking-place, and we’ll not fail.” _Men, some of us may not make it back alive, but such is the nature of war; so screw your courage to the sticking place and show them what you’re made of!_
 __scrounge up__ _To scrounge up the funds._
 __sea change__ A massive, fundamental shift or transformation. _The transition from using desktop computers to mobile devices represents a sea change in data management within the field of information technology._
-__second best__ :two: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
+__second best__ :three: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
 __second guess__
+__second nature__
 __second to none__ The best; without rival. _Of course my daughter will go to Harvard—it’s second to none!_
 __second-class citizen__
 __second-guess__ :five: __1__ To question or doubt someone or something retroactively. _Why are you second-guessing me now?
 You agreed with this course of treatment just yesterday!_ _You made the best decisions you could with the information you had at the time, so please don’t second-guess yourself._ __2__ To try to anticipate how something will happen or what someone will do. _Trying to second-guess the outcome of a game in progress is exhausting._
 __secondhand smoke__ Tobacco smoke involuntarily inhaled.
-__secret sauce__ _Secret sauce_ is an expression used to refer to a special quality, feature, or strategy that contributes to the success of a product, service, or individual.
+__secret sauce__ :two: _Secret sauce_ is an expression used to refer to a special quality, feature, or strategy that contributes to the success of a product, service, or individual.
 It is typically kept secret, as its uniqueness is seen as the key to its success.
-__secret weapon__ :two::hammer:
+__secret weapon__ :three::hammer:
 __security blanket__ :dart: That which gives one a feeling of comfort, confidence, and safety.
 An allusion to the common practice of children to carry around blankets or stuffed animals to give them a feeling of safety. _His beard had long been his form of security blanket—something he could hide behind, something he could change at will, something he could fiddle with when he felt nervous or uncomfortable._
 __see eye to eye__ :three: To concur, agree.
 To agree (with someone); to share the same position or opinion (as someone else). _Chester and I see eye to eye._
 __see for (oneself)__